GreptimeTeam/docs/docs/greptimecloud/usage.md

 To lower the RCU, you can design the table schema and queries carefully.
 Here are some tips:

 - Use indexes to support the efficient execution of queries in GreptimeDB.
 Without indexes, GreptimeDB must scan the entire table to process the query.
 If an index matches the query, GreptimeDB can use the index to limit the data scanned.
 Consider using a column with high cardinality as the primary key and use it in the `WHERE` clause.
-- Use queries that match a smaller percentage of documents for better selectivity.
+- Use queries that match a smaller percentage of data for better selectivity.
 For instance, an equality match on the time index field and a high cardinality tag field can efficiently limit the data scanned.
 Note that the inequality operator `!=` is not efficient because it always scans all data.

 ## Storage Capacity